isomerpages/moe-yishunsec/_cca/Performing Arts/Choir.md

 * Mdm Azizah

 ### CCA Schedule
-* Tuesday and Thursday from 4 to 6pm
+* Tuesday and Thursday from 4 to 6 pm

 ### Venues
 * LT@3